Diocese of Raleigh: 1868 to 1924

 On March 3, 1868, Pope Pius IX erected the Vicariate Apostolic of North Carolina, removing all of North Carolina from the Diocese of Charleston.
-At that time, the pope appointed Reverend James Gibbons from the Archdiocese of Baltimore as the first vicar apostolic.
+At that time, the pope James Gibbons as the first vicar apostolic.

 When Gibbons became vicar apostolic, North Carolina counted fewer than 700 Catholics.
 In his first four weeks in office, he traveled almost a thousand miles, visiting towns and mission stations and administering the sacraments.
 He also befriended many Protestants, who greatly outnumbered Catholics in the state, and preached at their churches.
 Gibbons made many converts to Catholicism.
 In 1872, Pius IX appointed Gibbons as bishop of the Diocese of Richmond.
 The Vatican would not replace Gibbons in North Carolina for the next 11 years.
 In 1876, Benedictine monks from St. Vincent's Archabbey in Latrobe, Pennsylvania, arrived in Belmont to establish Belmont priory.

 In 1881, Leo XIII appointed Henry P. Northrop as the new vicar apostolic of North Carolina.
 Two years later, the pope named Northrup to also serve as bishop of the Diocese of Charlotte.
 Northrup held both positions until 1888, when the Vatican allowed him to resign as vicar apostolic and only serve as bishop of Charleston.

 In 1888, Leo XIII appointed Leo Michael Haid to replace Northrup as apostolic vicar of North Carolina, while allow Haid to remain as abbot of Belmont.
 In 1910, Pope Pius X designated Belmont Abbey as a territorial abbey, giving it control of eight counties from the Vicariate Apostolic of North Carolina to Belmont Abbey.
 Haid now led two different Catholic jurisdictions in North Carolina.
 Haid died in 1924.